jarviscanada/jarvis_data_eng_PrinceSandhu/linux_sql/README.md

 ````

 ### queries.sql
-The three queries from `queries.sql` were tested as follows:
+The three queries from `queries.sql` were tested as follows: sample values were inserted into the `host_info` and `host_usage` tables, and the output was manually inspected upon running each of the queries.

 ````
 ...